 As the new Audit, Reporting and Governance Authority (ARGA) replaces the Financial Reporting Council (FRC), delegates will discuss how the new regulator can best function in practice and the likely impact of the new regulator on businesses, investors and auditors.

 The conference takes place as the Government considers feedback to its consultation on the proposals following its response to the independent review of the FRC, with ARGA expected to be granted statutory powers to enforce changes to accounts, directly regulate auditors and to investigate company directors, as well as being granted new sanctions to tackle serious misconduct.

-Further sessions will look at the role of financial reporting and what can be done to improve standards and transparency following previous corporate accounting failures and will follow the anticipated publication of the independent review of the quality and effectiveness of audit.
+The seminar comes as auditors and financial reports themselves come under increasing scrutiny, with further sessions looking at the role of financial reporting and what can be done to improve standards and transparency following previous corporate accounting failures.
+It will also follow the anticipated publication of the independent review of the quality and effectiveness of audit.

 We expect discussion on how audits and financial reports can be made more effective and reputable and how best to address the expectations gap between the scope and remit of audits and the expectations of investors and wider stakeholders.

 With Government’s recently-published Green Finance Strategy including the expectation that listed firms and pension funds will introduce the disclosure of climate-related risks by 2022, delegates will also discuss the expanding remit of corporate reporting and what these changes mean for businesses and investors.